 - Clean up garden debris to eliminate overwintering areas for diseases and insect pests.

-- Try growing salad greens or herbs in pots inside – a south-facing window helps but isn’t essential.
+- Try growing salad greens or herbs in pots inside.
+If you need help, Indoor Herbs – Better Than Houseplants walks you through what you need to know to get started and be successful.
+A south-facing window helps, but it isn’t essential.
 If you are a beginner at growing inside, start with sprouts and enjoy crisp greens in a week.

-- Browse our online store, make a Wishlist and order early to avoid disappointment.
+- Browse our website, make a Wishlist, and order early to avoid disappointment.

-- Spend some time reading a new gardening book or research an aspect of gardening you’ve wanted to learn more about.
+- Spend some time reading a new gardening book or researching an aspect of gardening you’ve wanted to learn more about.

 Zones 7 – 8